valerino/fronTEENd/README.txt

 Q: emulator <name> seems to not work with fronTEENd.
 WTF?!
 A: solution 1: check the emulator from plain commandline first, some emulators (i.e. mame) needs some configuration files to be set before running for the first time. solution 2: improve it yourself and contribute to the project!

+Q: paths in the emulator definitions refers to your folders, and obviously do not work on my setup
+A: i know. just replace the strings with "" and rerun the frontend: you will be asked for your paths